 The silver-lined Covid cloud

-Amidst the chaos, anguish and turbulence caused by this beast of a virus, an unlikely pocket of progress lies smoldering in the corner of the independent school common room.
+Amidst the chaos caused by this beast of a virus, an unlikely pocket of progress lies smoldering in the corner of the independent school common room.

 For many years, heads, bursars, directors of finance and their teams have fought to explain and engender understanding of the identity, needs and concerns of their schools as a business.